How to Exit Man Page in Terminal

 q

-This will quit the man page and return you to the terminal prompt.
+This quits the manual page and immediately returns you to your terminal prompt.

 Practical Example: Using Man Pages